Before the Fourth Of July (2019)

-So beside shopping, there will need to be something other than mass market clothing to get people to, return or stay at Empire Outlets.
+So besides shopping, there will need to be something other than mass-market clothing to get people to, return or stay at Empire Outlets.
 There must be things of interest, things that are remarkable and then to be known as a place where people will gather to see the things that they can’t get anywhere else in NYC or the world.

 In marketing jargon, this is called a unique selling proposition.
 In Branding, this is called a differentiating factor.
 Whatever you want to call it… something has to happen there that is remarkable, fantastic, different, memorable and something unique that when it changes, you will want to come back.

 Staten Island has expensive bridges and the free ferry is a half-hour ride each way.
 If someone is going to go through all the bother of coming and going to Staten Island, you better have something better than the same, usual suspects of stores I can find all over NYC, Brooklyn, Queens and New Jersey.
 EO could cut to the chase pretty quickly by hiring a small Agency like BinkNyc.com who specializes in CULTURAL DEVELOPMENT for business for geographic areas.
 Yes, that was a plug.

 The potential is there.
 The SI Ferry has reported 1.5 million tourists that take advantage of the free ferry ride to pass the Statue of Liberty every year.
 Riders do it for a glimpse of the statue and maybe a selfie of the great NYC and US icon but, once here on Staten Island, they quickly turn on their heels for the return trip back to NYC.
 This is a problem.

 We think a party is in order for the DOT staff that monitor the ferry and close the doors while you are running to get in! 😄 they are asked by visitors and tourists all the time “What can we do in Staten Island?”
 They tell them to go back to Manhattan.